 If you’ve made a thorough inspection of your device and found no physical switch, proceed to the next methods.

-Windows Registry is a built-in feature in Windows that allows user to manipulate settings for the Windows OS and other applications within the computer.
+Windows Registry is a built-in feature in Windows that allows users to manipulate settings for the Windows OS and other applications within the computer.
 It’s one of the best ways to solve this issue.
-Here is a complete step-by-step instructions on how to perform this:
+Here is a complete step-by-step instruction on how to perform this:

 DiskPart is also a built-in utility tool in Windows computers.
 It makes use of a command-line to allow users to manage their computer’s drivers, disks, and partitions.